Save the Children

-The Save the Children Fund, commonly known as Save the Children, is an international, non-government operated organization.
-It was founded in the UK in 1919, with the goal of helping improve the lives of children worldwide.
+The Save the Children Fund, commonly known as Save the Children, is an international non-governmental organization.
+It was founded in the UK in 1919; its goal is to improve the lives of children worldwide.

-The organization helps to raise money to improve children's lives by creating better educational opportunities, better health care, and improved economic opportunities.
+The organization raises money to improve children's lives by creating better educational opportunities, better health care, and improved economic opportunities.
+It achieves this through several methods, including health, education, and protection programs.

 The organization has general consultative status in the United Nations Economic and Social Council.

 Origins

+Initial years

-The Save the Children Fund was founded in London, England, on 15 April 1919 by Eglantyne Jebb and her sister Dorothy Buxton as an effort to alleviate starvation of children in Germany and Austria-Hungary during the Allied blockade of Germany of World War I which continued after the Armistice.
+The Save the Children Fund was founded in London, England, on 15 April 1919 by Eglantyne Jebb and her sister Dorothy Buxton in an effort to alleviate starvation of children in Germany and Austria-Hungary during the Allied blockade of Germany of World War I which continued after the Armistice.